nvaccess/nvda/user_docs/en/userGuide.md

 1. The bold and italic versions of characters that are part of the unicode standard and are commonly used on social media are normalized to their most common compatible equivalent.
 For example, the latin letter "h" can also be presented as "𝐡" (bold), "ℎ" (itallic), etc. but will always be spoken as "h" when normalization is enabled.
+This aspect of normalization also aids in reading equations in the Microsoft Word equation editor.

 1. Normalization to composed characters.
 For example, the character "ü" (u with umlaut/diaeresis), a common character in languages like German and Turkish can be represented in two forms.